-5) This exercise is intended to make you familiar with some of the very useful functions of the oscilloscope.
+- 4) This exercise is intended to make you familiar with some of the very useful functions of the oscilloscope.
 Send a 1 kHz sine wave with an amplitude of 0.5 V and DC offset of 1 V into the scope.
 Use DC coupling between the scope and the function generator (See the instruction manual for definitions of DC and AC couplings.
 Push the CH1 or CH2 MENU button to select the desirable coupling from the menu.)

-- a) Calculate the expected RMS voltage. - b) Use the "MEASURE" button to measure the following quantities: mean, RMS voltage, peak-to-peak voltage, period, and frequency.
+Summarize your result, including theoretical expectations, in a table. - a) Calculate the expected RMS voltage. - b) Use the "MEASURE" button to measure the following quantities: mean, RMS voltage, peak-to-peak voltage, period, and frequency.
 Do the measured quantities agree with the expectations? - c) Use the "CURSOR" button to position the two cursors to measure the peak-to-peak voltage and period.
 Do the measured quantities agree with the expectations? - d) Measure the RMS voltage with an AC coupling between the scope and the function generator.
-Does the measured RMS voltage agree with the expectation? - 6) Repeat part 2) using a 10 Hz (or as low frequency as practical) sine wave.
+Does the measured RMS voltage agree with the expectation? - 5) Repeat part 1) using a 10 Hz (or as low frequency as practical) sine wave.
 Repeat measurements using a much higher (e.g. 1 kHz) frequency sine wave.
 You should collect four (= 2 x 2) sets of data.
 Fit your data to a straight line and compare the extracted slope and intercept of each fit to the expectations.
 Any frequency dependence for R?